fpgadeveloper/ethernet96/docs/source/getting_started.rst

 Echo server via JTAG
 --------------------

 #.
-Open Xilinx SDK (**DO NOT** use the Launch SDK option from Vivado).
+Open Vitis.
 #.
 Power up your hardware platform and ensure that the JTAG is connected properly.
 #.
 Select "Xilinx Tools->Program FPGA".
 In the "Program FPGA" dialog box that appears, select the
    "Hardware Platform" that you want to run, this will correspond to name of the Vivado project that you built earlier.
 #.
-Click on the software application that you want to run, it should be the one with the postfix "_echo".
+Click on the software application that you want to run, it should be the one with the postfix "_echo_system".
 #.
-Select "Run->Run Configurations", then in the dialog box that appears, double-click on the option
+Open the drop-down menu of the "Run" button (play) on the toolbar.
+Select "Run Configurations", then in the
-   "Xilinx C/C++ application (System Debugger)".
+   dialog box that appears, double-click on the option "Single Application Debug".
 This will create a new run configuration for the application.
 #.
 Select the new run configuration and click "Run".